huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_private_gateway.md

 * `status` - The current status of the private NAT gateway.

+* `vpc_id` - The ID of the VPC to which the private NAT gateway belongs.

 ## Import

 The private NAT gateways can be imported using their `id`, e.g.